sandeepmendiratta/fish/README.md

 # fish

-This is a sample blue/green application.
+This is a sample fish application.
 Based on the version you release, it will show it under the /color endpoint.
 Use the Makefile to build the image and tag it based on the version.